Coq au vin pie

 Making pie from scratch is not a quick meal, but it is certainly one of the most rewarding.
 My advice would be to start the day before, making the pastry (it needs quite a bit of folding and rolling) and making the stew.
 Let the stew cool, debone it, and refrigerate.
 Then assemble the pie about an hour and a half before you want to serve it - take your time with cutting out extra shapes using a cookie cutter or just a small sharp knife.
 I cut all my leaves by hand, making the grooves with the edge of the knife.
 This pie is quite saucy, so I prefer not to line the base of my pie dish, but to rather go over the top with pie shapes on top so that they stay super crisp.
 Bake any delicate or elaborate shapes on a separate lined baking sheet, brushed with egg wash and sprinkled with salt flakes - the baking time will be shorter than the assembled pie, so just keep an eye on it (about 25-30 minutes, depending on the size and thickness).

-I served this festive pie with a luxurious seasonal salad of honey glazed butternut with figs, pomegranates, spinach, blue cheese and pecan nuts.
+I served this delicious pie with a luxurious seasonal salad of honey glazed butternut with figs, pomegranates, spinach, blue cheese and pecan nuts.
 The salad and the pie both pair exceptionally well with La Motte’s 2018 Millennium.

 For the sour cream pastry: